BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 ---

 #### Make a page executable?
 Is that even possible?
 Well, normally is a bit more complicated than here.
-Thankfully, we have a function called `sym.make_page_executable()` which receives an 0x1000-aligned address.
+Thankfully, we have a function called `sym.make_page_executable()` which receives a 0x1000-aligned address.

 {{< highlight r2 "hl_lines=2" >}}
 [0x7f8137df2a61]> aaa;afl~make